kimtuitoek/GroceryCoCheckout/README.md

 ## Limitations
 * Time constraint limited the amount of features that could be implemented.
-* Cannot enforce the Data files to be formated correctly without breaking the functionality of the program.
+* Cannot enforce the Data files to be formated correctly so as to not break the functionality of the program.